A lot of people don’t realize just how flexible Wordpress really is. They don’t realize that it can be turned into almost anything you want.

 Whenever a plug-in, for instance, adds menu options to Wordpress for managing different kinds of things, all it is really doing is adding custom post types.
-For instance, if you set up an event manager plug-in, each event is a custom post type.
+If you install WooCommerce to run an online store, all the products are just custom post types.
+If you set up an event manager plug-in, each event is a custom post type.

 So, a post type can be ANY kind of content.